deftio/companders/README.md

 make
 ./test-library.out
 gcov companders.c
-This generates the file lib.c.gcov, which can be viewed in any text editor.
-Lines with #### have never been run.
 ```

+The line gcov companders.c generates the file companders.c.gcov, which can be viewed in any text editor.
+Lines marked with #### have never been run.

 ## Versions